siddhantgidde/Customer_Shopping_Trends/README.md

 # Customer_Shopping_Trends
-• In this project, I analyzed the Customer Shopping Preferences dataset by crafting SQL queries to gain valuable insights into consumer behavior and purchasing patterns.
-Additionally, I developed a Power BI dashboard to visualize these insights.
+• In this project, I analyzed the Customer Shopping Preferences dataset by writing SQL queries to gain valuable insights into consumer behavior and purchasing patterns.
+Additionally, I developed a Power BI dashboard to visually represent these 17 insights.
 The dataset, sourced from Kaggle, consists of 3900 records.

 #### From the analysis, I found answers to interesting questions such as: